AGnias47/ticket-to-ride-graph-analysis/ReadMe.md

 from https://data.world/mattgawarecki/ticket-to-ride under the terms of the MIT license.

+## Future Work

-## Most Efficient Routes
+### Most Efficient Routes

-Find out which routes gain the most points for the least amount of trains

-### Process

-* Find route with best ratio of points per train.
+Find route with best ratio of points per train.
 Calculate this using points per each route as well as points of finishing the route.

-## Easiest Routes
+### Easiest Routes

 Find the routes with the best point value per difficulty.